 Assistant Professor of Biblical Studies; Chair of Religious and Theological Studies

 Prior to his doctoral studies, Ben worked in full-time pastoral ministry and he still preaches on occasion.
 He is presently a Fellow of the Center for Pastor Theologians in Chicago and a former Pastoral Tutor at St. John’s College, Durham.
-He writes regularly for lay people, and his work on various topics has appeared in Christianity Today, Relevant Magazine, and Faith Today.
-He also teaches part-time at the NYC campus of Reformed Theological Seminary, which partners with Redeemer City to City to offer theological training for local pastors.
+He writes regularly for lay people, and his work on various topics has appeared in Christianity Today, Relevant Magazine, Mere Orthodoxy, and Faith Today.

 Outside of the classroom and the study, Ben is an avid basketball fan, enjoys being outdoors, and loves anything related to the English Lake District.
-He is married to Brittany, and he spends a good deal of his time playing with their son, Gideon.
+He is married to Brittany, and he spends a good deal of his time playing with their sons, Gideon and Thaddeus.